ABOUT

 Unfortunately, Dennis Jr. would never get the chance to walk across the stage.
 Tragically, on July 22, 2013 around 9 o’clock in the morning, he was gunned down on the street, in east Baltimore, as he was walking to a friend’s house.

-The life of Dennis Jr., and his twin sisters, serves as a model for Sarah’s House of Refuge and Noah’s Arc of Safety.
-Not only did Dennis Jr. and his sisters need to be helped, they wanted to be helped.
-Sarah’s House of Refuge and Noah’s Arc of Safety will be the safe havens for teen girls and boys who find themselves in a somewhat similar situation as Dennis Jr. and his sisters, needing and wanting the help we will provide.
+The life of Dennis Jr., and his twin sisters, serves as a model for Sarah’s House of Refuge, Inc. Not only did Dennis Jr. and his sisters need to be helped, they wanted to be helped.
+Sarah’s House of Refuge will be a means by which youth and young adults who find themselves in a similar situation may get the services they need.

-It is our goal to provide the safety, stability, structure and support these young people need to help them complete high school and advance to a higher learning institution without the worries of food, shelter and clothing.
-It is our endeavor to provide our residents with every tool needed to reach their full potential to obtain maximum success in life.
-The building of this long term residential home community will afford these teens the opportunity to obtain that success.
+It is our mission to provide a safe, stable, structured and supportive program youth and young adults need to help them complete high school and advance to a higher learning institution without the worries of food, shelter and clothing.
+It is our endeavor to provide participants with the tools they need to reach their highest potential, set, achieve and exceed goals, and succeed in life.